TonyPhipps/SIEM/Incident-Response-Policy.md

 It is the shared responsibility of all Incident Responders to ensure all tickets receive proper attention and timely updates.
 Tickets must be actioned upon and updated at least once per shift until closure.
 Updates shall consist of, at a minimum, a Work Log entry specifying the last action taken, who took the actions, and when.
 The Executive Summary shall be kept up-to-date, reflecting the known beginning, middle, and end of each incident at a high level.
 Outstanding actions shall be included in this field, as they represent a portion the complete ticket summary.

-## Documentation, Training, Awareness

-Incident Responders shall maximize off-peak duty hours by remaining productive and helpful to the team, including...
-- remaining familiar with documents and diagrams listed in the preparation phase.
-- performing and seeking cross-training.
-- improving & updating documentation.
-- maintaining awareness of cyber security through official and open-source intelligence.
-- studying normal behavior of monitored logs, networks, systems, etc. with the goal of improving identification of anomalies.
-- safely validating signatures fire as expected.

-The internal Knowledge Base shall be kept up-to-date with detailed procedures for products and Incident Response-specific processes.

-The Knowledge Base shall be referenced often and maintained by all Incident Responders.
-Incident Responders are to assist in keeping articles up to date and reflective of current procedures by updating as soon as possible when steps change for any reason (i.e. software updates, governance updates, improvements in knowledge or experience gained).

-Incident Responders must have a strong command of the analysis tools at their disposal.
-This organization provides support by providing Incident Responders with specialized training, continuing education, and a lab environment to maintain awareness and familiarity.
-Automated analysis and alerting tools only provide the beginnings of understanding a security incident, and only a skilled analyst provided with appropriate tools can complete the picture.

-## Internally-Gathered Indicators of Compromise

-True-positive incidents may provide valuable indicators of compromise (IOC) including file names, URLs, IP addresses, domains, etc. that could reveal compromise of other systems being monitored.
-These internal IOCs and their respective details shall be tracked in such a way that allows Incident Responders to quickly find, study, and respond to ongoing investigations.
-Details shall include the context in which the IOC was first observed, when it will expire, and where it is currently being leveraged for automated detection.

-Internal IOCs shall be reviewed annually at expiration time and each time it is referenced during an investigation.
-If the IOC is determined to still be of value, its expiration shall be set for one year from that review date.

 ## Coordination & Correspondence

 Incident Responders will often need to communicate with outside parties regarding an incident, and shall do so whenever appropriate, such as contacting law enforcement, ISPs, vendors, other incident response teams, and seeking external expertise.
 The Incident Response Team shall maintain contacts with the public affairs office, legal department, and various persons in management.